Mouchette: Cast

-Reception
+Reception and legacy

+Critical response

 In 1967, Mouchette won the OCIC Award (International Catholic Organization for Cinema and Audiovisual) at the Cannes Film Festival, and the Pasinetti Award at the Venice Film Festival.

 In The Spectator, the critic Penelope Houston highlighted the excellence of Nadine Nortier's performance as Mouchette, writing that, as a consequence, "the whole film becomes luminous, transparent, bafflingly effortless", resulting in "a kind of perfection".
 Noting the lack of sentimentality or sadism in Bresson's portrayal of Mouchette's suffering, Houston writes that "Mouchette is not a child for anyone's pity, except, in both senses, her creator's."
 She concludes that "Like Au Hasard, Balthazar, Mouchette is a deeply pessimistic film which somehow leaves one in a mood close to exhilaration.
 It is conceived, if you like, as a religious experience in which the heroine is not a saint, and in which there is no conventional religious reference."

+The film director Wim Wenders praised the film in a review, writing "Around seventy years ago, someone built for the first time a film camera.
+He made images move in succession, such that later on, he recognized on a screen something he had already seen through the lens: a head turning, clouds moving across the sky, blades of grass trembling, a face expressing pain or joy.
+He would have understood Bresson's film Mouchette.
+He would have rejoiced in the fact that he had invented something that was used in such an incredibly beautiful way."

+Legacy

 Mouchette is considered by many critics to be among Bresson's better films.
 The Swedish director Ingmar Bergman reportedly praised and loved the film.
 Russian film-maker Andrei Tarkovsky listed the film as one of the ten favorite movies of all time.
+The American filmmaker Wes Anderson praised the film, calling it "terrific".

 Sight & Sound's critics’ poll placed Mouchette in its top 20 in 1972, and in the magazine's 2012 poll of the greatest films of all time Mouchette placed 107th in the directors' poll and 117th in the critics' poll.
 The film ranked joint 243rd in the 2022 Sight & Sound critics’ poll, tied with 21 other films.